A Collection of Quant Riddles With Answers

 58. Quickie: A blind man is alone on a deserted island.
 He has two blue pills and two red pills.
 He must take exactly one red pill and one blue pill or he will die.
 How does he do it?

-picture of a biased coin 57.
-How can you use a biased coin to make an unbiased decision?
+57. How can you use a biased coin to make an unbiased decision?

 That is to say the coin does not give heads or tales with equal probability.
 How can you ensure that decisions made with the coin do have a 50:50 chance?